iliatugushi/adjaraArchive/README.md

 _This command will clear all the cache._

 # Configuration

-Configuration files are located in .env file and also in in /config Folder
+## Configuration files are located in .env file and also in in /config Folder

----
+## In .env file set FILE_SERVER to file server url

 # System Structure & Folders